Birch Trees Watercolor Lesson

 Painting snow can be a bit tricky.
 I suggested that the students mix a bit of white paint with a touch of brown and paint over some areas of the painting.
 You could also choose blue but brown makes a better contrast to what is almost always a blue sky.
 Some kids painted over the entire area, some didn’t.
 I’d resist the urge to “police” this choice as the painting will come out similar enough, you want to encourage as much individualism as possible.

-Now, it’s time to explain shadows.
+Time to explain shadows.
 On the white board, next to my sample painting, I drew a sun in the top right corner of where my painting hung.
-From there, I could draw an imaginary line to demonstrate where shadows would fall.
+From there, I drew a line to demonstrate where shadows would fall.
 Kids got this right away, so the next step is to paint shadows.
 Whatever color they used for the snow they can use for shadows.
 Only trick?
 Paint all the way off the paper.

 Using a small brush and black paint, draw trees along the horizon line.
 Paint right over the masking tape.